Ian Botham: Durham and England (1991–92 to 1993)

 In 1992, Botham joined County Championship newcomers Durham, scoring a century in the second innings in their inaugural first-class match against Leicestershire: and he played in the first two Tests against Pakistan, the second one at Lord's being his final Test appearance.
 Botham scored 2 and 6, cheaply dismissed each time by the pace of Waqar Younis.
-As a bowler, he was used for only five overs, his final Test return being none for nine.
+As a bowler, he was used for only five overs in the first innings, his final Test return being none for nine: he did not bowl in Pakistan's second innings, due to a foot injury sustained while batting, although he fielded at slip.
 England lost the match by two wickets and Pakistan went on to win the series 2–1.

 Botham did however play in the ODI series, in all five matches, which England won 4–1: these were his last international matches.
 England's batting was so dominant in all but one of the matches, that Botham only came in right at the end of the innings, or not at all, reverting to his old place in the middle order, and he had little to do: except in the 4th match, where he opened the batting again (in Gooch's absence) and scored a respectable and workmanlike 40, but saw England lose their last four wickets for ten runs and the match by three runs.
 His bowling was similarly unremarkable, usually capturing one or two wickets at about four an over: he neither scored a run (did not bat) nor took a wicket (0–43) in his final match.

-It was in 1992 that Botham was appointed an Officer of the Order of the British Empire (OBE) for services to cricket and for his charity work in the Queen's Birthday Honours.
+In 1992 Botham was appointed an Officer of the Order of the British Empire (OBE) for services to cricket and for his charity work in the Queen's Birthday Honours.

 Botham retired from cricket midway through the 1993 season, his last match being for Durham against the visiting Australians at The Racecourse 17–19 July 1993.
 Durham batted first and scored 385 for eight declared (Wayne Larkins 151).
 In his final first-class innings, Botham scored 32.
-In reply, Australia could only make 221, thanks to Simon Brown who took seven for 70 (Botham none for 21).
+In reply, Australia could only make 221, due to Simon Brown who took seven for 70 (Botham none for 21).
 Being 164 behind, Australia had to follow on and a victory for Durham was possible but centuries by Matthew Hayden and David Boon saved Australia and the match was drawn.
 Botham's final bowling return was none for 45 from eleven overs.
 In the final over of the game, Botham also kept wicket, without wearing gloves or pads.